List of Netherlands One Day International cricket records: Result records

 An ODI match is won when one side has scored more runs than the total runs scored by the opposing side during their innings.
 If both sides have completed both their allocated innings and the side that fielded last has the higher aggregate of runs, it is known as a win by runs.
 This indicates the number of runs that they had scored more than the opposing side.
 If the side batting last wins the match, it is known as a win by wickets, indicating the number of wickets that were still to fall.

 Greatest win margins (by runs)

-The greatest winning margin by runs in ODIs was New Zealand's victory over Ireland by 290 runs in the only ODI of the 2008 England tour.
+The greatest winning margin by runs in ODIs was England's victory over South Africa by 342 runs in the third ODI of the 2025 South Africa tour in England.
 The largest victory recorded by Netherlands, was the first ODI at the 2007 series against Bermuda by 172 runs.